 1. Family farm partnerships and family farm corporations be regulated under the same labor laws as sole proprietorships. ('21) 2.
 Employees of roadside stands, farmers' markets, etc. be classified as farm employees for purposes of unemployment compensation and insurance. ('21) 3.
 Farm proprietors, partnerships and corporations who directly employ farm laborers be exempt from state crew leader registration requirements. ('21) 4.
 Farmers who engage the services of a farm labor contractor be exempt from state crew leader registration requirements. ('21) 5.
 Liability between a farmer and a farm labor contractor with respect to labor law be severable. ('21) 6.
-The Pennsylvania Seasonal Farm Labor Act be amended to prohibit mandatory inspection of single family housing. ('21) 7.
-Mushroom operations growing year-round not be subject to the Pennsylvania Seasonal Farm Labor Act. ('21) 8.
-Farmers be exempt from providing mandatory paid sick leave to their employees. ('21) 9.
+The Pennsylvania Seasonal Farm Labor Act be amended to prohibit mandatory inspection of single-family housing. ('21) 7.
+Permanent sewer systems not be required when providing temporary housing for agricultural workers. ('23) 8.
+Mushroom operations growing year-round not be subject to the Pennsylvania Seasonal Farm Labor Act. ('21) 9.
+Farmers be exempt from providing mandatory paid sick leave to their employees. ('21) 10.
 The Pennsylvania Department of Agriculture and Department of Labor and Industry collaborate with the agriculture industry to identify ways to improve workforce development at the state and local level. ('21)